Cross-paper relevance

 Burden of proofThe burden of proving that the proclamation was valid lies on the Union Government

-Impact: Before the Bommai judgment (1950-1994), President's Rule was imposed about 100 times (average 2.5 times per year).
-After the judgment (1995-2021), it has been imposed only about 29 times (roughly once a year), demonstrating the deterrent effect of judicial review.
+Impact: Before the Bommai judgment (1950-1994), President's Rule was imposed 100 times (average 2.5 times per year).
+After the judgment (1995–2024), it has been imposed only about 35 times (roughly once a year), demonstrating the deterrent effect of judicial review.
+Total impositions as of May 2026: 135 times across 29 states and UTs.

 4. Financial Emergency (Article 360)